betesh/fresh-auth/README.md

 AuthenticateWithFreshbooks()
 `

-Note that, after authenticating with freshbooks, the user will be redirected back to the same path using HTTP GET, so make sure the resource supports HTTP GET and that in the business logic executed on GET, AuthenticateWihFreshbooks() is called.
+Note that, after authenticating with Freshbooks, the user will be redirected back to the same path using HTTP GET, so make sure the resource supports HTTP GET and that in the business logic executed on GET, AuthenticateWihFreshbooks() is called.

 #### Fresh::Auth::Api